tedjp/commune/README.md

 A minimalist user agent need only implement the MESG message.
 This could be useful to communicate automated notifications.

-Private messages: Local port 1818.
+Private messages: Local port 1818 (for single-user devices).
 Same as above except that everything that would normally be multicast is sent unicast.
+(Exception: a user agent may bind a different port to facilitate multi-user-per-address functionality, but indication of the port number to peers is not specified.)

 There are no message acknowledgements, and as a UDP protocol there's no built-in indication that a message was received by anyone.
 However there are some signs